chrischristakis/ryflect/README.md

 - [x] Consider revamping JournalIDs and CapsuleIDs, since it may bloat the user document.
 - [x] Pagination for recents
 - [x] Manual rate limit for registration, 5 registrations per ip per day
-- [x] NGINX rate limit for all routes, 5r/s
+- [x] NGINX rate limit for all routes, 15r/s
-- [ ] Set up mailing service instead of gmail
 - [ ] Change routes to account for encryption

 # Front end